drdeford/Tree_Partitions_Preliminary/README.md

 # Tree_Partitions_Preliminary
-Basics of tree splitting for redistricting
+Basics of tree splitting for redistricting.
+The .dbf and .json files for VA have to be extracted before use.